Total Ankle Replacement

 What is a Total Ankle Replacement?

 Total ankle replacement, also known as ankle arthroplasty, is a surgical procedure in which a damaged ankle joint is replaced with an artificial implant.
-This procedure is typically performed to relieve pain and restore function in patients with severe ankle arthritis, which can result from trauma, degenerative joint disease, or rheumatoid arthritis.
-Unlike ankle fusion, which eliminates joint movement, total ankle replacement aims to preserve the ankle’s natural range of motion while alleviating pain and improving mobility.
+This procedure is typically performed to relieve pain and improve function in patients with severe ankle arthritis, which can result from trauma, degenerative joint disease, or inflammatory arthritis.
+Unlike ankle fusion, which eliminates joint movement, total ankle replacement aims to preserve some of the ankle’s natural range of motion while alleviating pain and improving mobility.

 Indications for Total Ankle Replacement